jpmellow/fake-vs-true-search-engine-02/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root:
+3. Create a `.env` file in the project root (optional, you can also enter the key in the app):
    ```
    NEWS_API_KEY=your_api_key_here
    ```